 Optimize your posts according to the social network

 First you should know that there are some differences between the different social networks in the way that they handle content.
+Content appears differently in terms of formatting for example.
 You should take these into account when creating your social posts.
 In general all the social networks are very focused on visual imagery so using some shareable images in your content is a great start and will result in more reach and engagement.

 Let’s get started.
 I have split my routine between tasks I do for each and every post I publish, and tasks I do selectively for some special posts that I want to put even more emphasis on.

 - Tweet.
 One of the first things I do is to tweet out the headline and the link to my Twitter followers to make them aware of the new post.
 Many times I also include an image as that seems to get more attention.
 See more on my Twitter strategy and how you can get more followers.